open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 services.
 By default, the [W3C Trace Context](https://www.w3.org/TR/trace-context/) format is used.

-The following presents an example of an outgoing HTTP request using `HttpURLConnection`.
+The following example shows an outgoing HTTP request using `HttpURLConnection`:

 ```java
 // Tell OpenTelemetry to inject the context in the HTTP headers